The Neighbors: Income

 The most common language spoken in the Waipahu Town Center

-neighborhood is English, spoken by 48.4% of households.
-Other important languages spoken here include Tagalog (the first language of the Philippine region) and Japanese.
+neighborhood is English, spoken by 51.7% of households.
+Some people also speak Tagalog (the first language of the Philippine region) (15.4%).